What To Do With Pulled Pork Besides Sandwiches

 - To assemble, top each pita with pork, slaw, tomatoes, and avocado then serve immediately.

-If you will be hosting gatherings this season, having a creative array of pulled pork recipes on hand will make your party food go from blah and ordinary to the talk of the town (or neighborhood).
+If you will be hosting gatherings this season, having a creative array of pulled pork recipes on hand (other than just dry bbq sandwiches) will make your party food go from blah and ordinary to the talk of the town (or neighborhood).
 And the best part?
-These recipes can be made from things you can find in your fridge and pantry.
-So, the next time you’re craving pulled pork and want more than a sandwich, dig into one of these options for an unforgettable meal your family will love and ask for again and again.
+These recipes can be made from things you can find in your fridge and pantry or with a quick run to your local grocery store.
+So, the next time you’re craving pulled pork, dig into one of these best pulled pork recipes for an unforgettable meal your family will love and ask for again and again.

 Did you enjoy this tutorial?
 If so, please leave us a comment, tell us what you think, and let us know what you like to do with pulled pork.
 Happy cooking!